CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

     - Type 1 National Provider Identifier (NPI)

 ### Add a Practitioner
 To register a Practitioner at your Organization, you must send a FHIR-formatted [Practitioner](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html) Resource as the BODY of your request.
-The JSON file must be included in the BODY of your request with no encoding (raw) when uploading  via a POST request to the /Practitioner endpoint.
+Please use no encoding (raw) when uploading via a POST request to the /Practitioner endpoint.

-To create the Practitioner Resource, the JSON file may include additional attributes detailed in the FHIR Implementation Guide within the [DPC Practitioner Profile](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html), but at a minimum must include the Practitioner’s:
+The Practitioner Resource may include additional attributes detailed in the FHIR Implementation Guide within [DPC Practitioner Profile](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html), but at a minimum must include the Practitioner’s:

   - First and Last Name
   - Type 1 National Provider Identifier (NPI)